Troubleshoot IAM policies - AWS Identity and Access Management

 • Condition (Optional) – the circumstances under which the policy grants permission

-To learn about these and other policy elements, see IAM JSON policy elements reference.
+To learn about these and other policy elements, see IAM JSON policy element reference.

 To grant access, your policy must define an action with a supported resource.
 If your policy also includes a condition, that condition must include a global condition key or must apply to the action.
 To learn which resources are supported by an action, see the AWS documentation for your service.
 To learn which conditions are supported by an action, see Actions, Resources, and Condition Keys for AWS Services.

-To learn whether your policy defines an action, resource, or condition that does not grant permissions, you can view the policy summary for your policy using the IAM console at https://console.aws.amazon.com/iam/.
+Check whether your policy defines an action, resource, or condition that does not grant permissions.
+View the policy summary for your policy using the IAM console at https://console.aws.amazon.com/iam/.
 You can use policy summaries to identify and correct problems in your policy.

 There are several reasons why an element might not grant permissions despite being defined in the IAM policy: